CostaLab/CimpleG/README.md

     "fibroblasts"
   )
 )
-#> Training for target 'neurons' with 'CimpleG' has finished.: 0.352 sec elapsed
+#> Training for target 'neurons' with 'CimpleG' has finished.: 0.31 sec elapsed
-#> Training for target 'glia' with 'CimpleG' has finished.: 0.292 sec elapsed
+#> Training for target 'glia' with 'CimpleG' has finished.: 0.301 sec elapsed
-#> Training for target 'blood_cells' with 'CimpleG' has finished.: 0.298 sec elapsed
+#> Training for target 'blood_cells' with 'CimpleG' has finished.: 0.352 sec elapsed
-#> Training for target 'fibroblasts' with 'CimpleG' has finished.: 0.34 sec elapsed
+#> Training for target 'fibroblasts' with 'CimpleG' has finished.: 0.31 sec elapsed

 deconv_3sigs <- run_deconvolution(
   cpg_obj = cimpleg_3sigs,